1-Nikita/1-Nikita/README.md

 - 🎸 I started learning guitar but have not finished it yet
 - 🎱 I play pool, carrom, and chess at a medium level
+- 💃 I’m skilled in various folk dances from across India

 ---